 None of the characters in Archie Comics age.
 The teenagers have been in high school for decades, with the exact same teachers and principal.
 In fact, the publication commonly tout Archie as the world's oldest teenager.

 In Ultimate Spider-Man, Peter has been roughly 15 or 16 since the beginning.
 In 2000.
 Brian Michael Bendis even invoked this trope: "The Simpsons have kept their ages for more than a decade, we can do that too."
 He plans to have 100 issues equal 1 year, and if spider-man lives that long he will eventually be old enough to drink.
-Of course, it's academic now that Peter bit the dust.
+Of course, it's academic now that Peter bit the dust, and the new Spider-Man, Miles Morales, is around the same age Peter was at the beginning of the series.

 The original Robin (Dick Grayson) was twelve years old for something like forty years.
 It was really only after Crisis on Infinite Earths that DC characters started aging, and even then characters often stay around the same age for a very long time.
 (Tim Drake was generically fourteen or so for much of his ongoing series, which ran from 1993 to 2009, for example.)